Marceillo/my-list/README.md

 1. By clicking Repository/settings/pages
 2. Selecting the source tab then change to the main branch and save.
-3. I then went to the deployed site and viewed the live site.
+3. I then visited the deployed site and viewed the live site.

 The instruction link below on how to fork a project: